 Want more blog readers?
 You need to spend more time learning how to write blog titles that’ll attract readers.

-Some newer bloggers think that blog post titles donβt really matter.
-They write a post, figure out something to call it and publish it.
-Same goes for the next post.
+Some newer bloggers think that blog post titles don’t matter.
+They write a post, figure out something to call it, and publish it.
+The same goes for the next post.

-The good news is that itβs not hard to come up with great blog titles.
-Plus, itβs easy to fix older titles that might not be quite working for you.
+The good news is that developing great blog titles is not hard.
+Plus, it’s easy to fix older titles that might not work for you.

 How to Write Blog Titles (9 Quick Tips to Writing Catchy Titles)